arielccjr/Journal2025/README.txt

         : Modal Logic/Implication: Helps in predicting future truths without contradiction.
             : Necessity: Something must be true.
 “The sun must rise.”
             : Possibility: Something may or may not be true.
 “It may rain tomorrow.”
-    ~WORD/TERMS: Words are symbols of mental concepts.
+    ~WORD/TERM: Symbol of mental concepts.
+        : POSITIVE (+1/Vice of Excess) & NEGATIVE (-1/Vice of Deficiency),
         : FIXES: Know its Attributes, Accidental properties, the Characteristics that vary without changing substance, : WHY:
                 : Material – What something is made of (e.g., a statue is made of marble).